 - Doing keyword research to find local keywords relating to your product or service.

 - Creating a new page on your website and optimizing it for those local keywords.
-That includes mentioning the phrase in: your meta title, meta description, page title, heading tags, image alt text, and on-site content.
+That includes mentioning the phrase in your meta title, meta description, page title, heading tags, image alt text, and on-site content.

 - Building links from local directory listings to that page to strengthen location-based keyword rankings (e.g. If you’re creating a landing page for London, build links from London-based directories to the landing page’s URL).

 C) Technical SEO for Local Search

-Here are some useful terms and techniques to ensure that you optimize your business for local searches:
+Carrying out technical SEO for local search is a similar process to that discussed earlier, but here are some useful terms and techniques to ensure that you optimize your business for local searches.

-Schema is used on this listing, which gives local searchers extra information about the venue’s hours, location, general information, and more without actually visiting the page itself:
+Schema is used on this listing, which gives local searchers extra information about the venue’s hours, location, general information and more, without actually visiting the page itself:

-9) Know How to Measure SEO Performance
+10) Measure SEO Performance

 Reporting and analytics are two critical elements of SEO — both of which are indispensable to improving your overall marketing strategies.